Types of Blood and Marrow Transplants

 Haploidentical

 A haploidentical (or half-match) transplant uses marrow or stem cells from a related donor who is at least a half-match to the recipient.
-Since we receive half of our Human Leukocyte Antigens (HLA) from our mother and half from our father, children and parents will be a haploidentical match to the patient.
+Since we receive half of our human leukocyte antigens (HLA) from our mother and half from our father, children and parents will be a haploidentical match to the patient.